inzhoop-co/LETH/README.md

 # LΞTH
-The Only mobile ligthWallet builded for Ξthereum community
+The Only mobile ligthwallet built with Ξthereum community in mind!

 # About
 LΞTH (Ligth Ξthereum Mobile Wallet) is the first hybrid mobile app to manage an Ethereum wallet built using Ionic framework with the aim to serve the open community.